-While we are focused on increasing the rate of growth of all revenue, we are particularly focused on increasing our license and other revenue except M&S both in absolute terms and as a percentage of our total revenue.
-In particular, our goals include continuing a return to a growth trend in software license revenue from our lead EFT products and solutions.
-By renewing the growth in our EFT software licenses sales, we believe we will concurrently contribute to continued growth of M&S revenue because substantially all purchasers of our EFT software licenses also purchase an M&S contract which in turn also makes them candidates for M&S renewals in future years.
+While we are focused on increasing the rate of growth of all revenue, we are particularly focused on increasing our license revenue both in absolute terms and as a percentage of our total revenue.
+In particular, our goals include continuing a return to a consistent growth trend in software license revenue from our EFT products and solutions.
+By renewing a consistent growth in our EFT software license sales, we believe we will concurrently contribute to continued growth of M&S revenue because substantially all purchasers of our EFT software licenses also purchase an M&S contract which in turn also makes them candidates for M&S renewals in future years.
 This pattern of activity can create a compounding effect for M&S renewals as a result of the cumulative number of licensed software installations sold over multiple years that create M&S renewals in any single year predictably (and in line with our expectations) exceeding the number of new software licenses we sell in a single year.
 We expect this compounding effect to continue to grow, even as we potentially increase software license revenue in future periods.
 As our enterprise products become a larger portion of our total revenues, we believe M&S revenues will continue to increase.

-Revenue from our EFT suite of products and modules increased 16%.
+Revenue from our EFT suite of products and modules increased 4%.
 This increase resulted from the sales and marketing and software engineering initiatives described above.
+During 2014, we have released new version of our EFT platform which added several enhancements and capabilities as discussed further above under Software Products and Services.

-The 57% increase in Wide Area File Services, or WAFS, revenue was primarily due to ongoing improvements we made and continue to make to this product to support it functioning more effectively and efficiently across a broader range of environments.
+The 13% increase in Wide Area File Services, or WAFS, revenue was primarily due to ongoing improvements we made and continue to make to this product to support it functioning more effectively and efficiently across a broader range of environments.
 These improvements have resulted in customers being able to use the WAFS product without encountering many of the legacy WAFS issues that were previously experienced.
 These improvements were included in WAFS Version 4.3 that we released in April 2014.

-CuteFTP revenue decreased 23%.
+CuteFTP revenue decreased 26%.
 This decrease was primarily a result of our decision to focus most of our attention and resources on the EFT and WAFS product lines which we believe have a higher potential for future growth.

-Professional services revenue declined 33%.
+Professional services revenue declined 1%.
 In the 2013 quarter, we earned a significant portion of our professional services revenue under a contract supporting the Standard Army Maintenance System-Enhanced, or SAMS-E, logistics program.
 We completed the terms of the final option year of the MAT contract in September 2013 such that we did not have this revenue from this source in the 2014 quarter.
 We believe we can offset the effects of this event by continuing to increase deliveries of our higher margin, commercial (non-government) professional services as we increasingly bundle those services with new sales of our enterprise solutions and as we deliver additional services to existing customers.